gawindx/homebridge-risco-platform/README.md

     * "all": will generate an accessory for each partition
     * "system": will generate an accessory for global system
     * "0,1,...": will generate an accessory for each listed partition.
-        Accepts a comma-separated list of strin where each member is the id of a partition
+        Accepts a comma-separated list of string where each member is the id of a partition
 * "Groups" => optional: accept the following options
     * "none": will not generate an accessory for Groups
     * "all": will generate an accessory for each Group
     * "0,1,...": will generate an accessory for each listed Groups.
-        Accepts a comma-separated list of strin where each member is the id of a Group
+        Accepts a comma-separated list of string where each member is the id of a Group
+* "Outputs" => optional: accept the following options
+    * "none": will not generate an accessory for Outputs
+    * "all": will generate an accessory for each Output
+    * "0,1,...": will generate an accessory for each listed Outputs.
+        Accepts a comma-separated list of string where each member is the id of a Output
+* "Detectors" => optional: accept the following options
+    * "none": will not generate an accessory for Detectors
+    * "all": will generate an accessory for each Detector
+    * "0,1,...": will generate an accessory for each listed Detectors.
+        Accepts a comma-separated list of string where each member is the id of a Detector

 If no accessory is generated, the system mode operation will be set by default.